Find out what regulatory requirements apply to your awarding organisation and your qualifications.

 Requirements for all awarding organisations and all regulated qualifications

 All awarding organisations must meet certain rules, regardless of what qualifications they offer.
-Most of these are set out in our General Conditions of Recognition. but some more detailed requirements are in supporting documents.
+Most of these are set out in our General Conditions of Recognition, but some more detailed requirements are in supporting documents:

-We have published guidance to the General Conditions of Recognition.
+We have also published guidance to the General Conditions of Recognition.
 This is designed to help awarding organisations understand how to comply with our requirements.

 There are also additional rules that apply to: